rbosh/ml-adp/doc/guide.rst

 It was argued that reasonable training distributions have their support encompass the support of the distribution of the actual optimal state as estimated by the domain expert.
 Even if this actual distribution is (partially) discrete (as it is the case for the wealths-part of the state in the multinomial returns model), it makes sense to choose a continuous distribution to better leverage the *generalization capabilities* neural networks.

-The domain expert may default at eacth time to a normal distributions centered at the value that he expects the actual optimal control to take at that time,
+The domain expert may default at each time $t$ to a normal distributions centered at the value that he expects the actual optimal control to take at that time,

 ..
 It was argued that the training distributions must have support encompassing the supports of the actual distribution of the states and that the more similar the distributions are, the better results one can expect.
 ..
 The domain expert may default to a normal distribution centered at the value he expects to be most relevant in the simulation as a rough proxy for the distributions of the subsequent positions of the state evolution.